Spring Closing Information

 There will be large, clearly labeled, trash and recycling bins on the Great Lawn.
 Bins for electronic waste are located just west of Atwood.
 Books may be donated to the bookshelves in the Platt Living Room or “Take a Book/Leave a Book” lending library in the Learning Studio in Sprague.
 Clothing and other usable items can be placed in the Planet Aid bins outside Platt and the LAC.
 Each dorm will also have a designated donation area for students to conveniently drop off donation items.

-From May 15 to August 1, all first class, domestic mail will automatically be forwarded to student’s permanent home address on file with the registrar.
+From May 14 to August 1, all first class, domestic mail will automatically be forwarded to student’s permanent home address on file with the registrar.
 College paychecks will not be forwarded unless students leave a self-addressed, stamped envelope with the mailroom staff.
 Students can have mail forwarded to an alternate address by contacting the mailroom at (firstname.lastname@example.org).
 Second, third, and bulk rate mail cannot be forwarded and will be recycled.
-All mailboxes will remain active for summer residents until the updated roster is completed on or about August 15.
-Michael Nino, the mailroom supervisor, sends out a student email at the end of every year with more details.
-Mail received after August 1 will be sorted and placed in the mailroom for students to access beginning on August 27.
-Graduates will have their mail forwarded until December 31, 2017 only.
+All mailboxes will remain active for summer residents until the updated roster is completed on or about August 14.
+Michael Slater, the mailroom supervisor, sends out a student email at the end of every year with more details.
+Mail received after August 1 will be sorted and placed in the mailroom for students to access beginning on September 3.
+Graduates will have their mail forwarded until December 31, 2018 only.
 See Student Mail for more information regarding student mail services.

 Fall Arrival / Early Arrivals